DataTalksClub/mlops-zoomcamp/03-orchestration/homework.md

 Run `prefect deployment inspect ‘flow_name/deployment_name’` to see the metadata of the Flow.

-What is the timezone listed?
+What is the timezone listed under the schedule?

 ## Q5.
 How many flow runs does Prefect schedule in advanced?